akashmjain/site-compare/README.md

 ### also change the .env.example to .env and put your own data that is api, you can get api's from respective sites by loging in.

 source,
-we took the api written by http://datayuge.com/ for fetching the competatvive prices of a merchant.
+we took the api written by http://datayuge.com/ for fetching the competatvive prices of a merchant. for getting your own api key visit http://price-api.datayuge.com